 You can prevent fungal growth and more mushrooms from popping up in your yard by adding more usable nutrients like nitrogen.

-There are ideally no herbicides formulated specifically to kill mushrooms in your beautiful lawn, but even if there were, I’d use them with extreme caution.
+There are no herbicides formulated specifically to kill mushrooms in your beautiful lawn, but even if there were, I’d use them with extreme caution.

 Mushrooms are indeed a sign of a healthy lawn, but if you notice a circular ring pattern (fairy rings), or another type of fungal infection, then the mushrooms aren’t beneficial for your lawn.
 Follow this guide in the event of mushroom poisoning.

 Mushrooms growing in your yard are also a good sign that you’re overwatering your lawn, and excess water penetration can not only cause mushroom growth but can be detrimental to the overall health of your lawn.